emiliosheinz/full-cycle-event-driven-architecture/README.md

 }'
 ```

-### Create a transaction between two accounts
+#### Create a transaction between two accounts

-The request below creates a transaction between two accounts that have already been created in the Database.
+Creates a transaction between two accounts that have already been created in the Database.
 The amount is the value that will be transferred from the account with the ID `account_id_from` to the account with the ID `account_id_to`.

 ```bash
 curl --location 'http://localhost:3000/transactions' \